The rise of vaping has brought forth a whole new era of safer and healthier ways to consume your herbs, e-juices or nicotine.

 If your tank is leaking, it’s best to find the source of the problem and fix it immediately.
 A leaking tank can cause all sorts of headaches down the road if liquid gets in your battery compartment or circuitry, causing shorts or battery malfunctions.

 First, check if your coil needs tightening.
 A loose coil can allow liquid to leak.
 If your coil looks good, check for cracks in the glass.
 Hairline fractures can be difficult to notice, so make sure you inspect thoroughly.
 Next, check the O-rings and make sure none are missing or folded.
 If all of the above looks good, check the threading on your coil head, sometimes the threads wear over time, which might mean it’s time for a replacement.

 If the internal temperature of your device runs hotter than the supported temperature, you’re likely to get temperature alerts on your device such as “Device Too Hot”.
 In the case of overheating, your device will likely shut off automatically.
 Overheating usually happens if you’ve been vaping for too long in one sitting.
 To combat overheating, simply shut down your device and give it some time to cool down before starting it up again.

 Overheating with dry herb vaporizers can also be an issue, and there are generally specific temperatures at which you will experience the best benefits from your device (depending on the substrate you’re consuming).

-Some dry herb vapes such as the Loto Lux are “smart” devices and can connect to an app that allows you to make adjustments and monitor performance.
+Some vapes such as the Loto Legend are “smart” devices and can connect to an app that allows you to make adjustments and monitor performance.

 Stay Safe Out there When Vaping